lrotermund/blog/content/posts/cybersecurity-introduction-and-the-mitre-att&ck-framework/index.md

 - Automated Collection (tactic: Collection)
 - Data from Local System (tactic: Collection)

-And finally a couple more with a score of one, so no overlapping between the thread groups:
+Finally, a few more with a score of one, so that there is no overlap between the groups of threads:

 {{< _figureCupper
 img="mitre-att-and-ck-navigator-adversaries.webp"